Don's "Whom We Might Be" Story

 older

-find, above?
+find, both are above?

-recognizing it as this hominin, becoming famous;
+in Ethiopia, recognizing it as this hominin, becoming famous;

 Richard & Mary Leakey have also done significant work in this region